10 Tips to Better Wine

 Maintaining the optimal temperature and avoiding wild temperature swings are the most crucial to proper wine storage.

 During cellar construction, minimize the potential sources of cool loss within the room.
-This will allow for the most controlled environment for your prized wine collection.
+This allows for the most controlled environment for your prized wine collection.

 View our selection of wine coolers with adjustable temperature controls, and wine cellar cooling units for full environmental control.

 Storage humidity levels should ideally be between 50-70%, not much higher, nor lower.
 This humidity level reduces cork shrinkage.
-Cork deterioration allows oxygen to slowly leak into the bottle, causing oxidation and the conversion of the wine into its acidic form vinegar.
-Wine that tastes bitter or vinegary is usually the result of failed corking causing wine oxidation.
+Cork deterioration allows oxygen to slowly leak into the bottle, causing oxidation and the conversion of the wine into its acidic form, vinegar.
+Wine that tastes bitter or vinegary is typically the result of failed corking causing wine oxidation.

 3. Wine Storage Angle:

 Wine corks are typically made from the bark of cork oak trees.
 The cork oak (Quercus. suber) is native to the Mediterranean region, where most of the world's commercial supply of cork is obtained.
 After about 10 years in the bottle, the cork sometimes deteriorates, with the rate of deterioration being affected by ambient storage temperature and humidity.
 Warmer and excessively humid storage environments cause growth of moulds, which attack both the cork and the label.
 Insufficient humidity may cause the cork to dry and crumble, in which case it should be replaced.

 When wine is stored on its side, the cork remains wet.
 When wet, the transmission of air through the cork into the wine is minimized.
 When bottles are stored upright, eventually drying out the cork, oxygen in the air causes chemical changes in the wine, spoiling it.
 The cork may come loose due to pressure changes, causing leakage of wine or permitting exposure to air.